Investigating the Histogram Loss in Regression: Conclusion and Future Work

 The experiment settings and baselines in this paper were focused on singling out and studying the points of difference between HL and the $\ell_2$ loss.
 Further experiments can be designed to evaluate intersections of these factors.
 As a simple example, one could switch the $\ell_2$ loss to the $\ell_1$ loss in our $\ell_2$+softmax baseline.
 The new model can benefit from robustness to outliers and the nonlinearity in the softmax output layer.

-In terms of applications, a future direction would be finding problem-specific or even adaptive discritization methods.
+In terms of applications, a future direction would be finding problem-specific or even adaptive discretization methods.
 Breaking down the target range to even bins might not be reasonable in some cases.
 For example, consider the task of predicting the number of views of an online video.
-Presence of viral videos that heavily stretch the range of targets in the dataset will face a model designer with a trilemma: (1) choosing a wide support that covers the targets and finely discretizing it which results in a network with an enormous last layer, (2) lowering the number of bins and turning to a coarse discretization which loses information about small differences between the targets, and (3) truncating the support which requires drawing a line between informative data points and outliers and may also excessively limit the range of values the network can predict.
-Finding a reasonable support and the best way to discretize it are left for future work.
+The presence of viral videos that heavily stretch the range of targets in the data set will face a model designer with a trilemma: (1) choosing a wide support that covers the targets and finely discretizing it which results in a network with an enormous last layer, (2) lowering the number of bins and turning to a coarse discretization which loses information about small differences between the targets, or (3) truncating the support which requires drawing a line between informative data points and outliers and may also excessively limit the range of values the network can predict.
+An investigation into best practices or even automatic discretization methods could make HL easier to use in such problems. \acks{We would like to thank the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canada CIFAR AI Chair Program, and Amii for research funding and the Digital Research Alliance of Canada for the computational resources.
+K.L. is supported by the Konrad Zuse School of Excellence in Learning and Intelligent Systems (\href{https://eliza.school}{ELIZA}) through the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Education and Research.
+We also thank Nick Janßen for pointing out an issue in a previous version of the time-series experiments.}